 +1 (310) 507-9038

 Secure ClosureWindow movement restored

 Cali Mobile Auto Glass provides window regulator repair for vehicle owners dealing with a window that will not roll up, stays stuck open, drops inside the door, moves slowly, or stops closing securely.
 A failed window regulator, damaged window motor, worn cable, or faulty switch can affect vehicle security, weather protection, and daily use.
+Request service when your vehicle window is stuck, noisy, crooked, or not responding to the switch.

++1 (310) 507-9038